Gramma (short story): Plot summary

-An 11-year-old boy named George Bruckner is at his home in Castle Rock, Maine with his mother, Ruth, when the two find out that George's 13-year-old brother Buddy has broken his ankle playing baseball.
-George reluctantly volunteers to watch his bedridden grandmother while his mom goes to pick up Buddy at the hospital.
-After she leaves, George recalls a terrifying memory from five years ago where his "Gramma" wanted to hug him, making him cry until his mom managed to pacify the situation.
+11-year-old George Bruckner is at home in Castle Rock, Maine with his mother, Ruth, when they find out that George's 13-year-old brother Buddy has broken his ankle playing baseball.
+George reluctantly volunteers to watch his bedridden grandmother while Ruth picks up Buddy at the hospital.
+After she leaves, George recalls a terrifying memory from five years ago when his "Gramma" wanted to hug him, making him cry until his mom managed to pacify the situation.
 As he continues waiting for his mom to return, more repressed memories begin to surface.

-He recalls overhearing his mother's siblings begging her to care for the old woman, forcing her to leave San Francisco and move to Castle Rock, Maine.
-George also recalls that Gramma had been kicked out of her church, as well as dismissed from her position as a schoolteacher, for owning particular books.
+He recalls overhearing his mother's siblings begging her to care for the old woman, forcing her to leave San Francisco and move to Castle Rock.
+George also recalls that Gramma had been kicked out of her church and dismissed from her position as a schoolteacher for owning particular books.
 Finally he remembers that Gramma's first two children were stillborn, and that it was only after obtaining the books that she gave birth to nine healthy children.

 George suddenly hears noises coming from her room.
-Checking up on her, he then remembers his Gramma uttering strange words one night, and a neighbor dying the next morning.
-These recollections convince George that his grandmother is a witch, having gained dark powers from reading the forbidden tomes.
-Upon seeing Gramma's unresponsive body, George believes that she has died.
-After doing some tests that convince him that she is indeed dead, he attempts to call the doctor only to realize that the phone is dead.
-As he grows more anxious, he returns to her room to cover her face.
+While checking on her, he remembers his Gramma uttering strange words one night, and a neighbor dying the next morning.

+These recollections convince George that his grandmother is a witch who gained dark powers from reading the forbidden tomes.
+Seeing Gramma's unresponsive body, George believes that she has died.
+After doing some tests that convince him that she is indeed dead, he attempts to call the doctor but the phone is dead.
+He grows more anxious, but returns to her room to cover her face.

-Suddenly, her hand wraps around his wrist, causing George to flee the room in a panic.
-He then hears groaning from the room that turn into his Gramma calling him.
-Upon entering, he sees Gramma sitting on her chair as she orders him to come to her.
-He then realizes that she plans to take over his body.
-A supernatural force compels him towards her arms until he manages to break free.
-Making his way back to the kitchen, the phone rings.
-He picks it up and hears his Aunt Flo on the other end.
-As Gramma closes the distance, Aunt Flo tells George to command her to stop by invoking the name Hastur.
-He does so, but not before she manages to embrace him.
+Suddenly, she grasps his wrist.
+George flees the room in a panic.
+He hears groaning from the room, and then his Gramma calls him.
+He returns to the room and sees Gramma sitting on her chair.
+She orders him to come to her.
+A supernatural force compels him towards her arms but he manages to break free.
+He makes his way back to the kitchen and the phone rings.
+His Aunt Flo is on the other end.
+As Gramma follows George to the kitchen, Aunt Flo tells George to command her to stop by invoking the name Hastur.
+He does so, but not before she embraces him.

 An hour later, Ruth returns to find George seemingly unharmed.
 He tells her that Gramma died as his mother asks if anything else happened.
-George denies it and goes off to his room to sleep.
-It is revealed that Gramma managed to possess George as he then uses a spell to kill his Aunt Flo with an aneurysm.
+George says no, and goes off to his room to sleep.
+Once he is alone, George uses a spell to kill his Aunt Flo with an aneurysm.
 The story ends with George planning to torture his brother with his newfound power.